david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/6_content_coroutines.rst

          functionality. "yield from" will allow us to successfully concatenate coroutines and get messages passed back and forth from the caller to any coroutine in the pipe.

-     Now is time we can understand and see "yield from" in Action , but taken a look to [6] Example 16-17, "Fluent Python", Luciano Ramalho Page [496]
+     Now is time we can understand and see "yield from" in Action , by taken a look to [6] Example 16-17, "Fluent Python", Luciano Ramalho Page [496]